IceBerge421/markdown-cv/index.md

 - Presentation Video: [https://youtu.be/m_zHH0vyrCY](https://youtu.be/m_zHH0vyrCY)

 `2022`
-**Berge, PS** and Heslep, D.G.
-(2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
+**Berge, PS** and Heslep, Daniel G. (2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 Presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`
 **Berge, PS**.
 (2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
 Presented at the Queering and Questioning Video Games Conference.
 Hosted by MultiPlay.
 [Virtual Event].

 `2022`
-Barnes, N., **Berge, PS** , Cato, F. (2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
+Barnes, Nikki; **Berge, PS**; and Cato, Farah.
+(2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
 Presented at the Electronic Literature Conference.
 Como, Italy.

 `2022`
-Salter, A., Moulthrop, S., Marino, M., Ciccoricco, D., Milligan, C.A., **Berge, PS**.
+Salter, Anastasia; Moulthrop, Stuart; Marino, Mark; Ciccoricco, David; Milligan, Chloe A., **Berge, PS**.
 (2022).
 "Adventures Through Twine & Space: Re-Imagining Geolocative IF Platforms".
 Presented in “Are We Platforms?
 Rethinking Pandemic Pedagogies of Electronic Literature” at the Electronic Literature Conference.
 Como, Italy.

 `2022`
-**Berge, PS** (chair), Rose Aceae, R., Zegura, C., Murray, J (2022).
+**Berge, PS** (chair); Aceae, Ryan Rose; Zegura, Cass; Murray, Jack (2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.

 `2021`
 **Berge, PS**.
 (2021).
 "Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games."
 Presdented at the International Conference on Interactive Digital Storytelling.
 December 7–10, 2021, Tallinn, Estonia.